Ask about success rates with frozen eggs

 In the past, available freezing methods had limited success.

 Due to the high water content of eggs, ice crystals would form during the slow-freezing process.
-When the eggs were thawed months or years later, these ice crystals would damage the cell membranes and destroy the eggs.
+When the eggs undergo thawing months or years later, these ice crystals would damage the cell membranes and destroy the eggs.

 In recent years, vast improvements have changed the slow-freezing process.
-Unlike previous methods, current freezing technology involves replacing the water that is normally found inside the egg with a type of “antifreeze.”
-This cryoprotectant is designed to protect the egg as it is frozen.
+Unlike previous methods, current freezing technology involves replacing the water inside the egg with a type of “antifreeze.”
+This cryoprotectant protects the egg as it is frozen.
 The introduction of a rapid-freezing technology called vitrification has also significantly yielded positive results.
 This newer method is an ultra-rapid freezing process during which liquids turn into a glass-like solid state, avoiding problematic crystal formation.

 Success in numbers: frozen eggs success rates are equal to fresh